Bus42/build-week-water-my-plants/README.md

 API hosted on [Heroku](https://fast-sands-01851.herokuapp.com/)

-If running locally, reset the database by run the following command: `npm run reset`
+If running locally, reset the database by running the following command: `npm run reset`

 ## User can: